Managing an outstanding company

 Mark has more than 25 years’ experience in real estate management and development, and he brings a wealth of experience in the transport and logistics sectors.
 Before joining Auckland Airport in April 2014, he was Director, Strategy Execution and Property (Asia) for Toll Global Logistics, responsible for a real estate portfolio spread across 12 countries including China, Singapore and India.
 Mark has a Bachelor of Commerce from Lincoln University and he has completed the Advanced Management Program at Harvard Business School.

-Jonathan is responsible for the strategy and execution of world class technology and marketing programmes at Auckland Airport.
+Richard is responsible for the strategy, delivery and execution of world class digital technology programmes at Auckland Airport.